ClusterHQ/fli-docker/README.md

 ### Notes

 - You may run this from anywhere `docker-compose`, `docker` and `fs3` are installed.
-- Snapshots would need to be pushed to volumesets prior to running this.
+- Snapshots would need to be pushed to volumesets in ClusterHQ Flocker Hub prior to running this.